Here's How To Get Rid Of Those Dark Circles Under Your Eyes

 Advertisement

-Dr. Zamani’s onto something – of all the things I’ve tried on my dark circles, it’s The Ordinary’s Caffeine Solution 5% + EGCG that’s made the most difference.
-Plus it comes in a 30ml bottle, unlike the 15ml or smaller sizes you usually get for eye products, making the £5.80 price tag go unbelievably far.
-Dr. Zamani also has a product in her MZ Skin Line called Soothe & Smooth Eye Complex, which has peptides, hyaluronic acid and ceramides to hydrate and replenish the delicate eye area, making it a good option if you’re also concerned about fine lines and wrinkles.

 If you feel that it’s the whole eye area, not just the sallow skin that’s making you look tired, consider a more holistic approach.
-"Other than sleep and hydration, in-clinic treatments can help," explained Dr. Zamani.
-"Microneedling can help with collagen production and thickening (therefore densifying) the skin in this area.
-Also, fractional ablative lasers and radiofrequency can have good results in improving this area.
+"Other than sleep and hydration, in-clinic treatments can help," said Dr. Zamani.
+"Microneedling can help with collagen production and thickening the skin in this area.
+Also, fractional ablative lasers and radio frequency can [yield] good results.
 The tighter this skin, the better the overall appearance of the lower eyelids."
 (It goes without saying that you’ll need to see a specialist if you want any of these done, so do your homework and be prepared to pony up for an oculoplastic surgeon like Dr. Zamani.)

-Now your skincare’s in place, onto the fun bit: concealer.
-My go-to combination is BECCA Under Eye Brightening Corrector, followed by Charlotte Tilbury The Retoucher. £22 for a tiny pot may seem steep, but the orange-hued cream cancels out greyness instantly, and you use a hair’s breadth on each eye.
+Now that your skin care is in place, onto the fun part: concealer.
+My go-to combination is BECCA Under Eye Brightening Corrector, followed by Charlotte Tilbury The Retoucher.
+Both are more than $30, which may seem steep, but the orange-hued creams cancel out grey tones instantly.
 A lick of concealer on top (and a dust of loose powder) keeps everything perky and bright.
 Oh, and you must curl your lashes.
 It’s non-negotiable, especially if you have long lashes.
-They’ll only make your eyes look smaller if you don’t.
-If all else fails?
+And if all else fails?
 A slick of red lipstick and trust me, no one will be looking at your eyes.

+One more thing: I asked Dr. Zamani about the whole sleep thing, and she said, "The body replenishes and rejuvenates as we sleep.
+Without proper sleep, we’re too tired for our bodies to do the work needed for healing and rejuvenating.
+This also means that our veins, including those under the eyes, can become more restricted, causing dark circles."
+Turns out, mom's warning wasn't a wive's tale after all.

 Advertisement